atauenis/ViewTube/Readme-userscript.txt

 * video codec (may be set to "original" to do not touch the video stream);
 * video resolution;
-* video bitrate (you may use "K" and "M" to shorten "kb/s" and "mb/s" here or leave "max" or empty to let AVconv set the bitrate);
+* video bitrate (you may use "K" and "M" to shorten "kb/s" and "mb/s" here or leave "max" or empty to let FFmpeg set the bitrate);
 * audio codec (may be set to to "original" to don't touch the audio stream);
 * audio channels;
 * audio bitrate (similar to video bitrate).